solid/solid/proposals/auth-webid-oidc.md

 decentralized systems such as [Solid](https://github.com/solid/solid), as well as most LDP-based systems.

-The end result of any WebID-based authentication workflow is a verified WebID URI.
+The end result of any WebID authentication workflow is a verified WebID URI.
 For example, [WebID-TLS](https://github.com/solid/solid-spec/blob/master/authn-webid-tls.md) derives the WebID URI from a TLS certificate, and verifies the certificate